This program can be completed in a traditional classroom format or entirely online.

-The Department of Biostatistics offers a 15-credit hour certificate to deliver core biostatistics instruction to a wide spectrum of the industrial workforce.
-This program provides an ideal path for students and professionals seeking to enhance their data analytic and decision-making skills.
+The Department of Biostatistics offers this certificate program to deliver core biostatistics instruction to a wide spectrum of the industrial workforce.
+Students are required to complete at least 15 credit hours of core and elective coursework.
+The program provides an ideal path for students and professionals seeking to enhance their data analytic and decision-making skills.
 In addition, individuals who are interested in the possibility of entering the MS program in Biostatistics can use this program as a stepping stone to the master's degree.

 The core competencies of the Certificate in Biostatistics program include knowledge of basic Biostatistical methods, basic knowledge of data management and statistical computing and a preliminary exposure to research design.